laszloszurok/hugo-website/content/arch-notes/other-software.md

 ## Dunst

-[Dunst](https://wiki.archlinux.org/index.php/Dunst) is a little program for showing notifications on the desktop.
+{{< target-blank title="Dunst" url="https://wiki.archlinux.org/index.php/Dunst" >}} is a little program for showing notifications on the desktop.
-My configuration file for it is on my [github page](https://github.com/laszloszurok/suckless-arch/tree/master/.config/dunst).
+My configuration file for it is on my {{< target-blank title="github page" url="https://github.com/laszloszurok/suckless-arch/tree/master/.config/dunst" >}}.
 There is a little script as well, which will apply pywal generated colors for the notifications.
 You have to autostart this script for the colors to be applied.
 My DWM build has the autostart patch and executes this script when you log in.

 ## Neovim
-[Neovim](https://neovim.io/) is a highly extensible refactor of Vim.
+{{< target-blank title="Neovim" url="https://neovim.io/" >}} is a highly extensible refactor of Vim.

-To automatically install [vim-plug](https://github.com/junegunn/vim-plug), add this to your init.vim file and restart the editor:
+To automatically install {{< target-blank title="vim-plug" url="https://github.com/junegunn/vim-plug" >}}, add this to your init.vim file and restart the editor:
 ```vim
 if ! filereadable(expand('~/.config/nvim/autoload/plug.vim'))
 	echo "Downloading junegunn/vim-plug to manage plugins..."